Custom installation of Microsoft Entra Connect

 If you selected Create a group Managed Service Account and this feature has never been used in Active Directory, then enter your enterprise admin credentials.
 These credentials are used to initiate the key store and enable the feature in Active Directory.

-Azure AD Connect checks whether the AD FS service is already registered as a service principal name (SPN) in the domain.
+Microsoft Entra Connect checks whether the AD FS service is already registered as a service principal name (SPN) in the domain.
 AD DS doesn't allow duplicate SPNs to be registered at the same time.
 If a duplicate SPN is found, you can't proceed further until the SPN is removed.

-Azure AD Connect tries to verify the domain during the configuration stage.
+Microsoft Entra Connect tries to verify the domain during the configuration stage.
 If you don't add the necessary Domain Name System (DNS) records, the configuration can't be completed.

 Configuring federation with PingFederate